-82. Will the Buy-Back Program purchase interests located outside reservation boundaries, including Public Domain allotments?
+83. Will the Buy-Back Program purchase interests located outside reservation boundaries, including off-reservation interests?

 The Program is considering whether to make offers on fractionated tracts held in restricted fee status that contain improvements and may update landowners in the event that a decision is made to make such offers.